 There’s no one right answer, but there are some things to keep in mind for when it inevitably happens to you and Baby.

 Starting the search

 Don’t panic.
-Reassure Baby and remind him that you’ll find the toy.
+Reassure Baby and remind them that you’ll find the toy.
 Start the search by looking in every place your toddler has been.
-He will likely forget a few places, so you’ll probably need to lend your memory to the cause.
+They will likely forget a few places, so you’ll probably need to lend your memory to the cause.

 Some parents suggest posting a message about the lost toy on social media, or making ‘wanted’ signs like you would for a lost pet.
 If either of those feels like a good idea, go for it!
 If you have the time, you could also do a deep clean of your home; you never know what is going to show up in the couch cushions, under the bed, etc.